 Receive Funding From Us

-The PCC is able to add value to this delivery by working in partnership with these organisations in order to identify needs, consider the best options to address those needs and then to introduce new or support existing services to achieve successful outcomes.
+The PCC is able to add value to this delivery by working in partnership with these organisations in order to identify needs, consider the best options to address those needs and then to commission or co-commission services where appropriate, to achieve successful outcomes.

 The priorities have been determined through analysis of key information at both a local and a national level; together with consultation with Dorset Police, with other partner organisations and with members of the public.

 How to apply for funding

 Application for funding through the SDF is made via both the Priority Commissioning Scheme and the Community Grant Scheme.
 In addition, the PCC influences national commissioning of services for victims, witnesses and offenders, in support of local needs and outcomes.

 The PCC commissions projects within priority areas with partner agencies, in line with the Police and Crime Plan.

 Community Grant Scheme

 The Community Grant Scheme is designed primarily for voluntary and community sector applications which meet at least one of the Police and Crime Plan priorities.
 Grants of between £100 and £3,000 are available.